MPM3D: A 3D Explicit Material Point Method Code

 Free Trial Version

-The free trial version of MPM3D, PeneBlast (previously called MaPoSS) can be downloaded here.
-This version includes MPM solver and Multigrid MPM solver, Moving Tied-Interface Grid MPM Solver, Multi-level MPM Solver, FEM, HFEMP, CFEMP and AFEMP solver, FDM-MPM solve, and incompressible MPM solver.
-The implicit MPM solver is not included because MKL is used.
+The free trial version of MPM3D, PeneBlast (previously called MaPoSS) can be downloaded here (updated on Dec 27, 2021).
+This version includes MPM solver and Multigrid MPM solver, Moving Tied-Interface Grid MPM Solver, Multi-level MPM Solver, FEM, HFEMP, CFEMP and AFEMP solver, FDM-MPM solve, incompressible MPM solver and implicit MPM solver.
 The stand-lone MPM3D solver with OpenMP parallelization activated is also available after installation.
 However, the documents provided with the trial version are in Chinese (Zachary Burell from Auburn University provided an English translation of MaPoSS User's Manual.
 His great effort is highly appreciated).

 Please refer to our books (X Zhang, Z Chen, Y Liu.
 The Material Point Method - A Continuum-Based Particle Method for Extreme Loading Cases.
 Academic Press, 2016; X Zhang et al., Material Point Method (in Chinese), Beijing: Tsinghua University Press, 2013.) for further information.
 More detailed theory can be found in our List of our publications in Material Point Method.
 Please cite our related publications in your publication if MPM3D is used in your work.